kesslerio/vibe-check-mcp/docs/EXTERNAL_CLAUDE.md

 - **New API**: `run_claude_analysis(prompt, context)` which returns a dictionary summarising success, output, and metadata for higher-level tools.

+## Availability Checks and Fallback Flow

+External integrations probe for Claude Code availability before any expensive analysis work begins.
+The detection pipeline is shared across the `ExternalClaudeCli`, `ClaudeCliExecutor`, and the legacy `PRReviewTool`:

+1. **Path resolution** – prefer `~/.claude/local/claude`, honour
+   `CLAUDE_CLI_NAME`/`CLAUDE_CLI_PATH`, and fall back to `claude` on `PATH`.
+2. **Detailed logging** – log current `PATH`, working directory, and MCP environment hints to make CI debugging straightforward (Issue #240).
+3. **Executable validation** – when a concrete binary is located we execute `claude --version` with a five-second timeout.
+Permission or missing-binary failures trigger the structured fallback path instead of raising.
+4. **Tool hand-off** – when validation succeeds we assign `PRReviewTool.claude_cmd` to the resolved binary path so legacy checks and telemetry can see the exact executable used.
+5. **Graceful fallback** – failures return a deterministic `ClaudeCliResult` with `success=False` and `sdk_metadata["fallback"] = True`.

+Set `MOCK_CLAUDE_CLI=1` to skip real subprocess execution while preserving the tool-call counter and response shape for tests and local development.

+**State reset** – `claude_cmd` is cleared to `None` at the start of each availability probe so a previous successful detection cannot mask a newly missing or broken CLI installation.

 ## Usage

 ```python